-A student is allowed to remediate up to four aggregate assessments within the clinical year for PHAS courses.
-After four remediations, the student will be required to meet with the Progress and Promotion Committee.
-The Progress and Promotion Committee has the discretion to dismiss the student or delay graduation and require the student to successfully complete additional, program-selected, clinical rotation before granting the student a degree in Physician Assistant Studies.
-Students will be placed on College Academic Alert (CAA) at this point and at the conclusion of the semester may be dismissed, decelerated, or placed on conditional academic probation.
+A student can remediate up to FOUR aggregate assessments within the clinical year for PHAS courses.

+After four remediations, the student must meet with the Progress and Promotion Committee.
+The Progress and Promotion Committee has the discretion to dismiss the student or delay graduation and require the student to successfully complete additional, program-selected clinical rotation(s) before granting the student a degree in Physician Assistant Studies.
+Students may be placed on CAA and/or academic probation prior to failing four assessments.
+If four aggregate assessments are failed, students will be placed on College Academic Alert (CAA) and academic probation at this point and, at the conclusion of the semester, may be dismissed, decelerated, or placed on conditional academic probation.

-Conditions of Promotion on Academic Probation:
+Conditions of Promotion on Academic Probation: (subject to change at the discretion of the MUPA Program)

-1. Must pass any pending remediation.
-Remediation content, format and timeline will be determined by the course instructor.
-If the remediation is not successful (70% or greater) the student will be immediately dismissed.

-2. Must maintain a term and cumulative GPA of 2.800 or higher at the conclusion of the semester.

-3. Must pass all courses with grade of C or better.

-4. No further failed assessments allowed.
+- 1. Must pass any pending remediation.
+The course instructor will determine the remediation content, format, and timeline.
+If the remediation is unsuccessful (>70%), the student will be dismissed immediately. - 2.
+Must maintain a term and cumulative GPA of 2.800 or higher at the conclusion of the semester. - 3.
+Must pass all courses with a grade of C or better. - 4.
+No further failed assessments are allowed.
 Failure of assessments will result in dismissal from the program.